ENdev-code/Password-Inspector/README.md

 ```

 **Scenario A - Step 2: Easy Route (.bat file)**
-- Open the folder where Password Inspector is and double-click the .bat file
+- Open the folder where Password Inspector is and double-click the .bat file called run_PI.bat

 **Scenario B - Step 2: Create Virtual Environment**
 ```bash